 This approach feels natural if you’re coming from apps like Notion, Bear, or even Microsoft Word.
 You write top-to-bottom, organize with folders (optional), and link between pages using [[wiki-style links]].
 The graph view shows how your documents connect, but the page remains the fundamental unit.

-In practice: When I’m writing long-form content or project documentation, Obsidian’s document-first approach shines.
-I can draft an entire article in one note, break it into sections with markdown headers, and reference other notes inline.
-It’s writing-first, organization-second.
+In practice: For long-form content or project documentation, Obsidian’s document-first approach shines.
+You can draft an entire article in one note, break it into sections with markdown headers, and reference other notes inline.
+It is writing-first, organization-second.

 Logseq: Outliner-First Thinking